Atlanta’s Water Future is Secure

 Currently, the City of Atlanta has only a three-day water supply.
 Once this $300 million project is complete, we’ll have a minimum of 30 days, ensuring that our residents and businesses have access to clean, safe drinking water for the next 100 years.

 Project Update - Water Supply Program: Quarry/Chattahoochee/Hemphill

 The Water Supply Program will increase Atlanta’s reserve water supply from three to five days to 30 to 90 days.
-The $300 million investment includes the construction of a five-mile tunnel connecting the Chattahoochee River, the Hemphill Water Treatment Plant and the former Bellwood Quarry, which will be transformed into a 2.4 billion gallon reservoir.
-The Water Supply Program is scheduled for completion by December 2019.
+The $300 million investment includes the construction of a five-mile tunnel connecting the Chattahoochee River, the Hemphill Water Treatment Plant and the former Bellwood Quarry which will be transformed into a 2.4-billion-gallon reservoir.
+The Water Supply Program is scheduled for completion September 2019.

 Project Location: Northwest Atlanta

 Neighborhood Planning Unit(s): C, D, G, J, K